verana-labs/verifiable-trust-vpr-spec/spec.md

 - Load `Permission` entry `applicant_perm` with this id.
 It MUST exist.
 - `applicant_perm.vp_state` must be VALIDATED.

-If validation process already expired, either party can terminate the validation process to reclaim the deposit.
+If validation process already expired, either party can terminate the validation process to reclaim the permission deposit.
 Else, only the grantee can terminate the vp.

 - if `applicant_perm.vp_exp` is lower than `now`:
   - Load `Permission` entry `validator_perm` with id equal to `applicant_perm.validator_perm_id`. [[ref: account]] running the [[ref: transaction]] MUST be either `applicant_perm.grantee` OR `validator_perm.grantee`.